GSA/piv-guides/_networkconfig/10_ama.md

 Supply values for the following parameters:
 GroupDN: ou=groups,ou=security,dc=agency,dc=gov
 ==============================================
-Group DN entered is ou=groups,ou=security,dc=agency,dc=gov.
+GroupDN entered is ou=groups,ou=security,dc=agency,dc=gov

 ```

 ## Testing
-To test the output on your network domain, you'll log in with your PIV credential and check the groups assigned.
+To test the output on your network domain, log in with your PIV credential and check the groups assigned.

 - Authenticate with your PIV credential
 - From the command line: `C:\whoami /groups`